How Einstein's Equation Emerges From CFT$_2$: Summary and discussion

-By using RT formula to identify geodesics with entanglement entropies, we showed that the dynamics of entanglement entropy in CFT$_2$ are precisely three dimensional Einstein equation.
+We demonstrated that the dynamics of entanglement entropy in CFT$_2$ are precisely three dimensional Einstein's equation.
 A profound relation between the cosmological constant and CFT entropy is also given.
-We thus uncovered a hidden geometry in CFT.
-We confirmed that in addition to Einstein equation and covariant Klein-Gordon equation, in the bulk, a geometrical identity is the RG equation.
-On the CFT side, in addition to the entropic Einstein equation, we also gave the covariant Klein-Gordon equation, showed that the RG equation is an identity of the entropic geometry.
+We thus uncovered a hidden gravitational structure within CFT$_2$.
+We confirmed that in addition to Einstein's equation and covariant Klein-Gordon equation, in the bulk, a geometrical identity is the RG equation.
+On the CFT side, in addition to the quantum entanglement generated Einstein's equation, we gave the covariant Klein-Gordon equation, and showed that the RG equation is a geometric identity of the emerged gravity.

-Since the ordinary QFT and the induced gravity are linked through entanglement entropy, it is now possible to unify the black hole thermodynamics and Einstein equation.
-We could study what the structures of the geometry, such as black holes, wormholes $\cdots$, are in QFT perhaps without much difficulty.
+Since the ordinary QFT and the induced gravity are linked through entanglement entropy, it is now possible to unify the black hole thermodynamics and Einstein's equation.

 In this paper, we have focused on AdS.
-Nevertheless, as long as RT formula holds, such as in dS, the derivations apply with the same fashion.
-This is why we did not specify the value of $\Lambda$.
+Nevertheless, the derivation is applicable to dS with the same fashion.

-Our derivations are for $D=3$.
-For higher dimensions, there could be two possibilities.
-The first one is that still the entanglement entropy satisfies Einstein equation.
-However, since the entangling surfaces are no longer points but co-dimension two surfaces, it is not obvious how to impose derivatives and then realize Einstein equation.
-The second choice, which is more promising, is to identify the dual CFT quantity of the bulk geodesics.
-This dual quantity automatically satisfies Einstein equation.
-It seems the story proceeds as: given a CFT$_2$, a $3$D gravity is induced, in which a $3$D QFT lives.
-This $3$D QFT in turn induces a $4$D gravity, and so on.

-We showed that the metric $g_{ij} = -[\chi_{ij}]$ is a derived but not a fundamental quantity.
+We want to emphasize some important features indicated by the formula $g_{\mu\nu} = -[\frac{1}{2}(S^2_{\rm vN})_{\mu\nu'}]$: \begin{itemize} \item We showed that the metric is a derived but not a fundamental quantity.
 Perhaps this is why gravity is non-renormalizable and we should not try to quantize the metric itself.

-We addressed the vacuum Einstein equation in this work.
-From the derivations, including matter sources is a straightforward generalization.
+Furthermore, $S_{\rm vN}$ is already a quantum quantity, why bother perform further quantization? \item Note the explicit local/global duality as shown by the formula. \item Obviously spacetime singularities are phase transitions from this formula. \item The LHS is geometric, whereas the RHS is algebraic. \end{itemize} We addressed the vacuum Einstein's equation in CFT$_2$.
+Including matter sources is absolutely a critical question.
+Perhaps, the most important future direction is to study CFT$_d$ for $d>2$.